AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: An Economic Scaffolding of Copywriting

 \textbf{Signaling via the Attribute-Feature Mapping}\quad In our model, signaling features convey partial information to influence potential buyers' beliefs, leveraging the inherent cognitive mapping in natural language.
 For instance, a feature ``bright room'' may probabilistically imply high floor, southern exposure, and modern lighting -- all affecting buyers’ perceptions and decisions. (e.g., deciding to schedule a visit).
 We formalize this with a mapping $\pi: \mathcal{X} \to [0,1]^m$ that transform raw attributes $\mathbf{x}\in \mathcal{X}$ into feature intensities $\mathbf{s} \in [0,1]^m$.
 That is, $\mathbf{s} = \pi(\mathbf{x})$.
 Sometime, we use $\mathbf{s}(\mathbf{x})$ to emphasize the dependence of $\mathbf{s}$ on the underlying attributes $\mathbf{x}$, and $s_j(\mathbf{x})$ is its $j$-th entry.
 This mapping reflects the commonsense inference: given $\mathbf{x}$, how strongly we can claim the presence of feature $S_j$.

 This attribute-feature mapping $\pi$ is widely studied in both machine learning and economics.
 In Bayesian statistics, $X_i$ is an observable variable, $S_j$ a latent variable, and $\pi$ captures their probabilistic dependence.
 In information economics, $X_i$ represents a state, $S_j$ a \emph{signal}, and $\pi$ is known as a \emph{signaling scheme}.
-Signals can be strategically designed to reveal partial information about the state, and prior work has made significant progress in their optimal design to influence the equilibrium outcomes~\citep{kamenica2011bayesian, bergemann2015limits, bergemann2019information}.
+Signals can be strategically designed to reveal partial information about the state, and prior work has made significant progress in their optimal design to influence equilibrium outcomes~\citep{kamenica2011bayesian, bergemann2015limits, bergemann2019information}.
+In this paper, this connection motivates our decomposition of the generation problem; we do not claim to solve the formal optimal signaling problem.
 Our work moves beyond this traditional Bayesian framing to incorporate the nuanced role of natural language--often abstracted away in prior models--and to uncover the implicit, \emph{commonsense} mappings behind linguistic signals, rather than design new schemes.

 \textbf{Marketing Design under Information Asymmetry}\quad Marketing fundamentally exploits information asymmetry between sellers and buyers~\citep{grossman1981informational, lewis2011asymmetric, dimoka2012product, kurlat2021signalling}.
 This important insight, along with its broader implications in general economic markets, was notably recognized by the 2002 Nobel Economics Prize~\citep{akerlof1978market, spence1978job, stiglitz1975theory, lofgren2002markets}.
 In our setting, the seller or seller's agent knows the exact product attributes $\mathbf{x}$ and the corresponding feature values $\mathbf{s}(\mathbf{x})$, while the buyer enters the market with only a prior belief $\mu$ over the distribution of attributes in $\mathcal{X}$.
 Without specific knowledge of the product $\mathbf{x}$, the buyer holds an expected belief over features: